franco05hk/Bank-Sales-Dashboard-Excel-Projects/README.md

 3. **Sales trend:** Monitor the sales trend differences when situation change. (e.g. economic downturn, how campaign helps on sales etc)

-4. **Staff cnotribution:** Easily found the contribution effort on each officer of branch sales target on specific product.
+4. **Staff contribution:** Easily found the contribution effort on each officer of branch sales target on specific product.

 ## Project Overview